tinuwalther/actionstest/README.md

 ### 2. Edit the Yaml-file

-Edit the Yaml-file and create a Pull request with the name of the feature branch.
+Edit the Yaml-file, add more Yaml-files and create a Pull request with the name of the feature branch.
 After the feature branch is pushed to the repository, the issue will closed by the GitHub Action.

 ````markdown
 - Name:      host2345